-• 'Keeping Children Safe in Education' September 2023.
+- 'Keeping Children Safe in Education' September 2024.
 All schools and colleges must have regard to this statutory guidance when carrying out their duties to safeguard and promote the welfare of their pupils and students.
-This guidance contains five sections and it is advised that all staff should least read part 1 of the guidance.
-'Disqualification under the Childcare Act 2006' was updated by new legislation on 31 August 2018.

-- 'Working Together to Safeguard Children' July 2018 as updated February 2019 and DFE advice 'What to do if you are worried a child is being abused' Advice for practitioners' March 2015. - Multi agency Statutory guidance on FGM, April 2016 and Mandatory Reporting of FGM procedural information November 2016 - When to call the Police Guidance for schools and colleges (February 2020): This advice has been produced by the National Police Chiefs' Council working alongside the Department for Education, Home Office and the PSHE Association.
-This advice is non-statutory and should be read alongside the Department for Education's (DfE) keeping children safe in education statutory guidance and non-statutory searching, Screening and Confiscation advice for schools. - Revised Prevent Duty Guidance for England and Wales April 2019 (pages 10-13) and DFE advice 'The Prevent Duty departmental advice for schools and childcare providers on preventing children and young people from being drawn into terrorism' August 2015.
-Reference Appendix 2 to see Current LA Prevent referral systems and forms, Hillingdon May 2020. - Sexual violence and sexual harassment between children in schools and colleges 2021: This document has merged with KCSiE 2022.
-Formerly a document for governors, senior leadership teams and Designated Safeguarding Lead (DSLs), this has now become part of the statutory guidance for all staff in Education. - Guidance: Sharing nudes and semi-nudes: advice for education settings working with children and young people, Published 23 December 2020: Staff have been issued a one page summary document of this guidance which is published for DSLs Head teachers and deputies.
-The onepage summary on how to manage incidents is available on the UK Council for Internet Safety's (UKCIS') website.
+This guidance contains five sections, and it is advised that all staff should least read part 1 of the guidance.
+'Disqualification under the Childcare Act 2006' was updated by new legislation on 31 August 2018. - DFE advice 'What to do if you are worried a child is being abused' Advice for practitioners' March 2015. - Multi agency Statutory guidance on FGM, April 2016 and Mandatory Reporting of FGM procedural information November 2016 - When to call the Police Guidance for schools and colleges (February 2020): This advice has been produced by the National Police Chiefs' Council working alongside the Department for Education, Home Office and the PSHE Association.
+This advice is non-statutory and should be read alongside the Department for Education's (DfE) keeping children safe in education statutory guidance and non-statutory searching, Screening and Confiscation advice for schools. - Revised Prevent Duty Guidance for England and Wales, updated 6th March 2024, Education sections Pgs33-46.
+DFE advice which complements the statutory guidance, 'The Prevent Duty departmental advice for schools and childcare providers on preventing children and young people from being drawn into terrorism' August 2015.
+Reference Appendix 4 to see Current LA Prevent referral systems and forms, Hillingdon May 2020. - Sexual violence and sexual harassment between children in schools and colleges 2021: This document has merged with KCSiE 2022.
+Formerly a document for governors, senior leadership teams and Designated Safeguarding Lead (DSLs), this has now become part of the statutory guidance for all staff in Education. - Guidance: Sharing nudes and semi-nudes: advice for education settings working with children and young people, Published 23 December 2020: The one-page summary on how to manage incidents is available on the UK Council for Internet Safety's (UKCIS') website.

 Harlington School is committed to providing a safe and secure environment for children, staff and visitors and promoting a climate where children and adults will feel confident about sharing any concerns which they may have about their own safety or the well-being of others.
-We aim to safeguard and promote the welfare of children by protecting them from maltreatment; preventing impairment of children's mental and physical health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.
+We aim to safeguard and promote the welfare of children by providing help and support to meet the needs of children as soon as problems emerge; protecting them from maltreatment, whether this is within or outside the home; preventing impairment of children's mental and physical health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care, taking action to enable all children to have the best outcomes.

-The policy is applicable to all on and off-site activities undertaken by pupils whilst they are the responsibility of the School.
+The policy is applicable to all on and off-site activities undertaken by pupils whilst they are the responsibility of the school, including where the school places a pupil with an alternative provision provider.
+We continue to be responsible for the safeguarding of that pupil and will work closely with the provider to satisfy ourselves that the placement meets the pupil's needs.